Pain after knee replacement – how long is it normal?

 Although pain can occur up to 6 or even 12 months to some extent, there are clear warning signs:

-• The knee is permanently red, hot, or severely swollen.
+- The knee is permanently red, hot or severely swollen.

-In such cases, the rule is: immediate medical clarification!
+In such cases: immediate medical assessment!

 Causes of persistent pain after knee replacement